saltyorg/docs/docs/saltbox/backup/restore.md

     pass: SOMEPASSWORD
 ```

-If you did so, you can leverage the restore service.
-If you didn't, you cannot leverage the restore service.
+If you did so, you used the restore service.
+If you didn't, you did not the restore service.
 <br/>
 <br/>
 If those values are provided, the saltbox backup stores encrypted copies of your config files on a saltbox-controlled server, so they can be retrieved and restored for you in this step.